determined-ai/determined/docs/reference/reference-interface/job-config-reference.rst

       cluster is composed of agents with 2 slots each.
 The number of slots for TensorBoard is fixed at ``0`` and may not be changed.

-   -  ``agent_label``: If set, the task will *only* be scheduled on agents that have the given label set.
-If this is not set (the default behavior), the task will only be scheduled on unlabeled agents.
-An agent's label can be configured via the ``label`` field in the :ref:`agent configuration <agent-config-reference>`.

    -  ``shm_size``: The size of ``/dev/shm`` for task containers.
 The value can be a number in bytes or a number with a suffix (e.g., ``128M`` for 128MiB or ``1.5G`` for 1.5GiB).
 Defaults to ``4294967296`` (4GiB).
 If set, this value overrides the value specified in the :ref:`master